Mambo-Token/Solidcoins/FRANC.md

 Such dipps can be good occasions to buy it up for speculators.
 The free market will autoamatically move the price towards sales price.

-## Circultiong Supply or Total Supply
+## Circulating Supply or Total Supply
 It is a big mistake to make marketcap calculations with total supply or $Franc.
 Only sold $Franc should be calculated, not even those put on sales, for having an good measure of the real marketcap.
 That means the real circulating supply (not counting pending offers from us).